ConfuzzedCat/pokefirered/INSTALL.md

     make -j$(nproc)

-To confirm it matches the official ROM image while building, do this instead:

-    make compare -j$(nproc)

 If only `.c` or `.s` files were changed, turn off the dependency scanning temporarily.
 Changes to any other files will be ignored and the build will either fail or not reflect those changes.